sttk/fav-arith.reduce/README.md

 #### Returns:

+A new ArithNumber object which was reduced.

+**Type:** ArithNumber

+### <u>ArithNumber.prototype.reduce() : ArithNumber</u>

+This package attaches `reduce` function to ArithNumber's prototype as its method.

+This method reduces the value of ArithNumber object itself and returns a new ArithNumber object having this reduced value.

+#### Returns:

-An new ArithNumber object which was reduced.
+A new ArithNumber object which was reduced.

 **Type:** ArithNumber